 In many urban or populous areas, you can often dial 3-1-1 on your phone to be connected with a non-emergency line for your local law enforcement.

 Businesses that sell alcohol are regulated by the Texas Alcoholic Beverage Commission (TABC).
 If the business violating the order is an establishment licensed by the TABC, the governor's executive orders allow TABC to suspend licenses.
-You can report violations by calling (888) 843-8222 or by e-mailing email@example.com.
+If you'd like to report a bar or other business that sells alcohol to the TABC for violations, you can contact TABC directly by phone at (888) 843-8222 or by e-mailing firstname.lastname@example.org.
 There are also many TABC regional offices across the state that you could contact.